Clarus Group Inc. Sells 2,663 Shares of Pacer Trendpilot International ETF (NYSEARCA:PTIN)

 Clarus Group Inc. lessened its holdings in Pacer Trendpilot International ETF (NYSEARCA:PTIN – Get Rating) by 14.5% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
 The firm owned 15,669 shares of the company’s stock after selling 2,663 shares during the quarter.
 Clarus Group Inc. owned 0.36% of Pacer Trendpilot International ETF worth $380,000 as of its most recent SEC filing.

 A number of other institutional investors also recently modified their holdings of PTIN.
 Empirical Finance LLC bought a new stake in Pacer Trendpilot International ETF during the fourth quarter worth about $263,000.
-Kathmere Capital Management LLC lifted its position in Pacer Trendpilot International ETF by 4.0% during the fourth quarter.
-Kathmere Capital Management LLC now owns 64,206 shares of the company’s stock worth $1,557,000 after purchasing an additional 2,450 shares during the period.
-Private Advisor Group LLC lifted its position in Pacer Trendpilot International ETF by 4.0% during the fourth quarter.
-Private Advisor Group LLC now owns 18,087 shares of the company’s stock worth $439,000 after purchasing an additional 696 shares during the period.
-Jane Street Group LLC lifted its position in Pacer Trendpilot International ETF by 261.7% during the third quarter.
-Jane Street Group LLC now owns 157,384 shares of the company’s stock worth $3,842,000 after purchasing an additional 113,868 shares during the period.
+Kathmere Capital Management LLC raised its stake in Pacer Trendpilot International ETF by 4.0% during the fourth quarter.
+Kathmere Capital Management LLC now owns 64,206 shares of the company’s stock worth $1,557,000 after acquiring an additional 2,450 shares in the last quarter.
+Private Advisor Group LLC raised its stake in Pacer Trendpilot International ETF by 4.0% during the fourth quarter.
+Private Advisor Group LLC now owns 18,087 shares of the company’s stock worth $439,000 after acquiring an additional 696 shares in the last quarter.
+Jane Street Group LLC raised its stake in Pacer Trendpilot International ETF by 261.7% during the third quarter.
+Jane Street Group LLC now owns 157,384 shares of the company’s stock worth $3,842,000 after acquiring an additional 113,868 shares in the last quarter.
 Finally, OLD Mission Capital LLC raised its stake in Pacer Trendpilot International ETF by 81.5% during the third quarter.
 OLD Mission Capital LLC now owns 77,173 shares of the company’s stock worth $1,884,000 after acquiring an additional 34,663 shares in the last quarter.

 Pacer Trendpilot International ETF Trading Down 0.2 %